 Today, this process has taken new shape

-Once the client finds the perfect property and decides to put in an offer; the buying agent can prepare, send and negotiate the offer without having to meet the sellers / seller’s agent in person.
+Once the client finds the perfect property and decides to put in an offer; the buying agent can prepare, send and negotiate the offer without having to meet the sellers/seller’s agent in person.
 Technology makes this possible.
 It enables the buyer’s agent to email or fax over the offer to the seller’s agent.
 All negotiations are done over the phone and most of the time there is no need to meet face to face.

 Which Is Better?

 On the other hand, those agents who present offers via email/fax argue that the best results are achieved when the buying process is less personal and intimate.
 Having buyers and sellers meet face to face can bring its challenges, as buyers often try to reduce the purchase price and make comments about the seller’s house which could be interpreted as offensive by the seller.
 This may come as a shock to some sellers, but having the opportunity to work with a lot of buyers – what I found to be most interesting is that a lot of the time, the buyers do not want to meet the previous sellers (for whatever reason, that it may be).
-As a final note, from a seller’s perspective some agents would argue that the very weak offers are the ones usually presented in person and by doing so they are trying to humanize the weak offer.
+As a final note, from a seller’s perspective, some agents would argue that the very weak offers are the ones usually presented in person and by doing so they are trying to humanize the weak offer.

 To answer the question – which is better?
 It ultimately comes down to what the buyer, seller and their agents agree on.
 I respect both methods.
 Personally, I find about 90-95% of the offers I present are presented electronically.
 So far this year, my average buyer ended up paying roughly 97.2% of asking price, which is lower than the industry standard of 98.5%.
-Thus, I believe my strategy of sending offers does work in the favor of my buying clients.
+Thus, I believe my strategy of sending offers does work in favour of my buying clients.
 At the same time, I acknowledge that in some circumstances it’s better to present an offer in person.
-In a situation where there is a multiple offer, it is better to present the offer in person to ensure that you do not get outbid.
+In a situation where there is a multiple offers, it is better to present the offer in person to ensure that you do not get outbid.

 The Future Of Offer Presentations

 Unfortunately, As REALTORS, we kill a lot of trees.
 It’s no secret that OREA (Ontario Real Estate Association) is making efforts to move towards electronic signatures and a paperless real estate environment.
-We will start seeing more and more REALTORS carrying iPads and tablets, as opposed to traditional printed listings.
+We will start seeing more and more REALTORS carrying iPads and tablets, as opposed to traditionally printed listings.
 With the way technology is going, it is possible that all signatures and offers will be conducted electronically.
-This in turn will solve the big environmental issue of printing too much paper and wasting it.
+This, in turn, will solve the big environmental issue of printing too much paper and wasting it.
 In the end, real estate has come a far way, it has moved away from the traditional ways of searching for properties to the new modern way of electronically searching and preparing/submitting offers and the future will only hold more changes and require more adaptations.

 You can follow any responses to this entry through the RSS 2.0 feed.